-The 2017 Military Historical Society of Massachusetts ROTC Essay Contest
+The Military Historical Society of Massachusetts ROTC Essay Contest

 The contest is open to any AROTC, NROTC, or AFROTC Massachusetts Cadet.
 The winning essay will be awarded a total sum of $4,000; $2,500 in the form of a scholarship check to the Cadet author and a $1,500 check for program funds to support the study of military history to the winning Cadet’s ROTC Program.